opencog/atomspace/Design-Notes-B.md

   a list".
 It does not work in Atomese, because most things are not lists, and even when they are, the collection of items in a list can be highly non-uniform.
 It can be impossible to apply some functions on some inputs, and so the idea of srfi-1 `filter`, or even `filter-map` becomes more appropriate.
 The function to be applied selects elements out of the list, or, if it is a RuleLink, applies a rewrite to the selected items.

 The `FilterLink` mostly accepts most of the same kinds of functions that `ExecutationOutput` does; except it does not (currently) handle the `GroundedSchemaNode`s.
-As I writte this, I cannot thiink of any tehnical reason why these two could not be merged into one common Link.
+As I write this, I cannot thiink of any technical reason why these two could not be merged into one common Link.

 * The `CollectionOfLink` is very recent; it was born of the idea that some types of lists (e.g. `ListValue`s) sometimes need to be rewritten into other kinds of lists (e.g. `ListLink` or `Setlink`).
 It was meant to be a quick cheesy hack utility, but has proven to be remarkably versatile, usable in situations outside its originally envisioned utility.
-But, as I write this, it begines to feel a bit like a `FilterLink` that can apply rules for type re-writting.
+But, as I write this, it begins to feel a bit like a `FilterLink` that can apply rules for type re-writting.
 Is it really needed as a distinct function?